ceorron/stable-inplace-sorting-algorithms/README.md

 The idea for merge_sweep_sort and zip_sort came from the idea of using std::rotate as part of a recursive decent sorting algorithm, and so merge_sweep_sort and zip_sort make use of the rotate function. zip_sort came later and was added in May 2020.

-hybrid_rotate_merge_sort gives the best overall performance for an in-place, stable sorting algorithm that uses no additional memory. zip_sort gives the best overall performance for an in-place, stable sorting algorithm that uses constant memory space, as well as giving O(n log n) worst case performance.
-As of June 2020 a new much faster version of zip_sort was created, named new_zip_sort, this is a new version of the original idea but instead of appending to the end of the middle buffer new_zip_sort simply keeps track of the contents of the middle buffer as it is built, this gives new_zip_sort a different memory/performance profile than zip_sort that can be seen in the table above.
+hybrid_rotate_merge_sort gives the best overall performance for an in-place, stable sorting algorithm that uses no additional memory. hybrid_stackless_rotate_merge_sort gives the best overall performance for an in-place, stable sorting algorithm that uses constant memory space, as well as giving O(n log n) worst case performance.

 merge_sweep_sort could be said to be quick_sort like algorithm.

 zip_sort is a merge_sort like algorithm.
 It's merge function does everything in-place, unlike merge_sort, while also providing excellent speed (minimal moves).
+As of June 2020 a new much faster version of zip_sort was created, named new_zip_sort, this is a new version of the original idea but instead of appending to the end of the middle buffer new_zip_sort simply keeps track of the contents of the middle buffer as it is built, this gives new_zip_sort a different memory/performance profile than zip_sort that can be seen in the table above.

 A video of zipsort at work can be found here: https://www.youtube.com/watch?v=P9qWTsUvMP8

-See below for an indepth description of both algorithms.
+See below for an indepth description of some of the algorithms.

 As of May 2020 we introduced intro_sort, this is an implementation similar to std::sort.
 However our intro_sort algorithm is commonly faster than both std::sort and std::stable_sort in our tests.
 See table above.
 (NOTE intro_sort is not a stable sorting algorithm as it builds from quick_sort.)

 Adaptive version of stable_quick_sort and intro_sort use a more complex function for finding a pivot, this has a minor, but non-zero, overhead.
 This is to avoid the probable worst case performance that occurs in quick_sort when the input data is flat (aka many items in the input list are equal) or when the input is already sorted/partially sorted.
 Meaning these versions of algorithms stable_quick_sort and intro_sort perform much better in scenarios where there are some equal/sorted items in the input list, and so should be prefered, but are otherwise identical to those algorithms.

-hybrid_rotate_merge_sort, hybrid_zip_sort, hybrid_new_zip_sort and hybrid_merge_sort are hybrid sorting algorithms, combining insertion_sort with their respective algorithms, and as a result are faster variations of rotate_merge_sort, zip_sort, new_zip_sort and merge_sort respectively.
+hybrid_rotate_merge_sort, hybrid_zip_sort, hybrid_new_zip_sort, hybrid_merge_sort and hybrid_stackless_rotate_merge_sort are hybrid sorting algorithms, combining insertion_sort with their respective algorithms, and as a result are faster variations of rotate_merge_sort, zip_sort, new_zip_sort, merge_sort respectively.
+However hybrid_stackless_rotate_merge_sort is a completely different algorithm than stackless_rotate_merge_sort.

 binary_insertion_sort is a re-thought insertion_sort that searches in the sorted part of the list using binary search to find the insertion point.
 The algorithm is still does O(n<sup>2</sup>) writes, best and worst case, but now only does O(n log n) comparisons and so is faster in some cases.
 NOTE binary_insertion_sort is still slower than insertion_sort when sorting a small number of items.